atorstling/where-rust-shines/tasks/npe/README.md

    and sized type `String` is required. you can convert to `String` by calling
    `to_owned()`, like so: `let a_string: String = "Kalle".to_owned();`

-## Part 4 - Mob Discussion

-Did Rust successfully prevent you from making the same mistake?
-How?
-Do you think these preventions are a good idea to build into the language?